The IB Scores Needed for the Top Universities in the World

 This is not to say that an IB student will be given preference over a non-IB student in the university selection process, but it indicates that students are stronger candidates as a result of taking the IB.

 Regardless, completing the DP definitely won’t hurt your chances of admission.
-So if you had the US in mind for university, I suggest you jump on the IB bandwagon ASAP!
+So if you had the US in mind for university, definitely consider the IB.

 Most of the top US colleges will even give you credits for your Diploma Program subjects if you get over a certain score.

-For example, at University of Pennsylvania (an Ivy League), a score of six in most “higher level” (HL) IB subjects will earn you some credits towards your degree.
+For example, at University of Pennsylvania, a score of six in most “higher level” (HL) IB subjects will earn you some credits towards your degree.

 At Stanford University, specified HL IB exams with scores of five or higher in the subjects listed here are eligible for credit.